 Whether your kids have sports equipment that’s stinking up the house or you’re trying to eliminate musty odors, here are insights you can use to freshen up your home.
 Follow these homeowner tricks if cracking the windows simply isn’t enough.

-Use a little bit of vinegar to remove lingering smells from cooking.
-You can boil a few tablespoons in water to eliminate your culinary stenches, and in no time your kitchen will smell fresh again.
+Cooked a garlicky stir fry?
+Burned a bag of popcorn?
+Cooking odors can persist in the kitchen for hours after the fact.
+To get rid of the smell, boil a few tablespoons of vinegar in water to eliminate your culinary stenches, and in no time your kitchen will smell fresh again.